 - Provide students with a citation to a print resource or a link to an e-resource (e-book chapter or article, etc.);

 - Project the work onto a screen in class (if practical);

 - Place the work on reserve in the library (contact your subject librarian for assistance); or

-- Upload an excerpt to Blackboard.
+- Upload an excerpt to D2L.

 Printing material from the web

 Do my students also have to follow these rules around handouts and printing off PowerPoint slides?